galeone/galeone.github.io/_posts/2021-12-22-advent-of-code-tensorflow-day-5.md

 The challenge in the challenge of using only TensorFlow for solving the problem is slowly progressing, so far I solved all the puzzles up to Day 8 (inclusive).
 So get ready for at least 3 more articles :) Let's see when (and if!)
 TensorFlow alone won't be enough.

-If you missed the articles about the previous days solutions, here's an handy list:
+If you missed the articles about the previous days' solutions, here's a handy list:

 - [Day 1](/tensorflow/2021/12/11/advent-of-code-tensorflow/)
 - [Day 2](/tensorflow/2021/12/12/advent-of-code-tensorflow-day-2/)